 Being faithful to your wife may not keep you from cheating on her in your dreams.
-Research suggests that nearly a quarter of people have dreamt about sleeping with someone other than their partners (or about their partners committing infidelity).
-And those are just the ones who to admit it.
-Dreamers are left to question what it all means—and whether they should tell their partners.
+Surveys show that nearly a quarter of people have dreamt about sleeping with someone other than their partner (or about their partner committing infidelity) — and those are just the ones who to admit it.
+Dreamers are left to question what it all means when they have a dream they cheated on their wife — and whether they should tell their partner.

-“While dreams can be your subconscious mind’s way of alerting to a dormant want or need, when a dream occurs sometimes it can be just a dream,” psychotherapist Judi Cinéas (who was not involved in the study) told Business Insider.
+“While dreams can be your subconscious mind’s way of alerting to a dormant want or need, when a dream occurs sometimes it can be just a dream,” psychotherapist Judi Cinéas told Business Insider.
 “And it’s important to realize that you can just let that go.”

-The research, conducted without peer review by the mattress company Amerisleep (so take these findings with a grain of saltt), surveyed 1,000 adults to see what they dreamt about and found that both men and women dreamt about sex or intimacy between 50 and 60 percent of the time.
-About 21 percent of these sexy dreams involved having sex with someone else (whereas 23 percent had nightmares about their partner getting it on).
-These type of dreams occurred in the same ballpark as those about teeth falling out (25 percent) and losing cherished objects (20 percent).
+Mattress company Amerisleep surveyed 1,000 adults in 2022 to see what they dreamt about and found that both men and women dreamt about sex or intimacy 59% of the time.
+About 21% of people dreamt of cheating on their partner whereas 23% dreamt of their partner cheating on them.
+These type of dreams occurred in the same ballpark as those about teeth falling out (25%) and losing objects (20%).

-Dream interpretations are subjective and not necessarily scientific, but for people who like to take their insights with a grain of salt, it may be helpful to look at specific details of the dream beyond who it’s with.
-For instance, Lauri Loewenberg, self-described as the “The most trusted DREAM EXPERT on the PLANET!” points out on her blog that if breasts are central to the cheating dream, it could be about nurturing someone or something.
-That may be a loved one, like your kid or spouse, that could use extra support or a project at work that needs extra attention.
+Dream interpretations are subjective and not necessarily scientific.
+But for people who like to take their insights with a grain of salt, it may be helpful to look at specific details of the dream beyond who it’s with.
+For instance, self-described dream expert Lauri Loewenberg points out on her blog that if breasts are central to the cheating dream, it could be about nurturing someone or something.
+That may be a loved one, like your kid or spouse, who could use extra support, or a project at work that needs extra attention.
 But it’s not about dream boobs, per se.
 (Loewenberg also concurs that telling your partner will just make them feel bad).

 Unless your teeth are falling out while you’re cheating, it’s probably not worth reading into.